-Long-Term Provisions Insurance Provision £'000 Non- Domestic Rate Appeals £'000 Other Provisions £'000 Total £'000 Balance at 1 April 2021 (1,505) - (1,630) (3,135) Additional provisions made in 2021/22 - - - - Amounts used in 2021/22 - - 600 600 Unused amounts reversed in 2021/22 - - - - Transferred from Long-Term Provisions - - - - Balance at 31 March 2022 (1,505) - (1,030) (2,535)
+Long-Term Provisions Insurance Provision £000's Other Provisions £000's Balance at 1 April 2021 (1,505) (1,630) (3,135) Amounts used in 2021/22 - 600 600 Balance at 31 March 2022 (1,505) (1,030) (2,535)

 Provisions have been made in the current and previous financial years to set aside amounts to meet future expenditure.
 These provisions are made at the point where a given liability arises but where the expenditure relating to the liability has not yet been made.
-The balance on the provisions account therefore reflects the balance of unpaid known liabilities which have already been charged to the Council's revenue account.
+The balance on the provisions account therefore reflects the balance of unpaid known liabilities which have already been charged to the council's revenue account.
 When the liability is paid the expenditure is charged against the provision.
 The provisions shown above includes the items detailed below: